Chikungunya virus infection; Chikungunya

 Where Chikungunya is Found

-Before 2013, the virus was found only in Africa, Asia, Europe, and the Indian and Pacific oceans.
+Before 2013, the virus was found only in Africa, Asia, Europe, and lands in the Indian and Pacific oceans.
 In late 2013, outbreaks occurred for the first time in the Americas in the Caribbean Islands.

 In the Americas, local transmission of the disease has been found in 44 countries and territories.
 This means that mosquitoes in those areas have the virus and are spreading it to humans.